Jeffrey de Graaf: PDC

 De Graaf qualified for the 2025 PDC World Darts Championship via both the PDC Pro Tour Order of Merit, and the PDC Nordic and Baltic Tour, but was drawn as a Pro Tour qualifier.
 He defeated Rashad Sweeting 3–1 in the first round.
 Afterwards, he achieved a shock 3–0 win over Gary Anderson, who was one of the favorites to win the tournament.
 Facing off against Paolo Nebrida in the third round, De Graaf was able to win 4–1 to reach the fourth round for the first time in his career.
 He was beaten 4–2 by Michael van Gerwen, after coming back from two sets down against him.
 By reaching the fourth round in the World Championship, De Graaf made it into the top 64 on the PDC Order of Merit in the first year of his tour card.

 After losing to Martin Schindler in the final of Players Championship 8 on the 2025 PDC Pro Tour, De Graaf won his first PDC ranking title at Players Championship 24, defeating Stephen Bunting 8–7 in the final.
 He became the first Swedish player to win a PDC ranking title.
+At the 2026 PDC World Darts Championship, he was unable to replicate his previous success, losing to Paul Lim 3–1 in the first round.
+De Graaf won his second PDC ranking title at Players Championship 19 in June 2026 by beating Jonny Clayton 8–5 in the final.

+Personal life

+Born in Den Helder in the Netherlands, De Graaf moved to Sweden in 2018 to live with his Swedish girlfriend.
+After living in the country for five years, he received Swedish citizenship in 2023 and has since represented Sweden competitively.